Topic 14 – Software Project Management

 • Test Automation.

-After finishing learning about software testing please click Topic 13 – Introduction to Software Design to continue.
+After finishing software testing, please click on Topic 13 – Introduction to Software Design to continue.

 Topic 11 – Software Construction